zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-viewmodel.md

 ## Overview

-The Portal uses a `viewModel` abstraction to allow extensions to deal with data and manipulate UI without worrying about the differences in DOM events across browsers or having to remember to include the right accessiblity attributes.
+The Portal uses a `viewModel` abstraction to allow extensions to deal with data and manipulate UI without worrying about the differences in DOM events across browsers or having to remember to include the right accessibility attributes.

 <!--  TODO: Determine whether each control item still has its own ViewModel or if they are combined with the parent somehow. -->